unfoldedcircle/integration-node-library/README.md

 This library simplifies writing Node.js based integrations for the [Unfolded Circle Remote devices](https://www.unfoldedcircle.com/) by wrapping the [WebSocket Integration-API](https://github.com/unfoldedcircle/core-api/tree/main/integration-api).

 It's a beta release (in our eyes).
 Breaking changes are to be expected and missing features will be continuously added.
+Since JavaScript & TypeScript are not our main languages, certain things might not be the "JS-way" ☺️ Let us know how to improve the library!

 Not supported: